Asplund-Samuelsson/thermosampler/README.md

 ![alt text](examples/images/tca_example_dfs.png "Visualization of random walk driving force distributions for all five replicates")

 Then, driving forces are plotted with replicates combined to yield a smoother representation of the thermodynamic solution space (`results/tca_sampling_plots.sampling_dfs_combo.pdf`).
 It appears that [R01082](https://www.genome.jp/dbget-bin/www_bget?rn:R01082), i.e. fumarate hydratase, is somewhat of a thermodynamic bottleneck in this experiment.
+As for the concentrations, the Kolmogorov-Smirnov _D_ statistic ("Difference") is used to highlight differences in the distribution shapes.

 ![alt text](examples/images/tca_example_dfs_combo.png "Visualization of random walk driving force distributions for all replicates combined")